openstack/keystone-specs/api/v3/identity-api-v3-os-federation-ext.rst

         }
     }

-The response will be a full SAML ECP assertion.
+The response will be an ECP wrapped SAML assertion.
 Note that for readability the certificate has been truncated.
 Server will also set two HTTP headers:
 ``X-sp-url`` and ``X-auth-url``.
 The former is the URL where assertion should be sent, whereas the latter remote URL where token will be issued once the client is finally authenticated.